 The following is an example of the minimum information needed in your configuration file to define a template.
 It includes the name, version, a few installation parameter and the OS.
-This example describes a CentOS 6.4 32-bit template.
+The following YAML example describes a CentOS 6.4 32-bit template.
+JSON can also be used.